Are you looking for the best things to do in Bogota?

 - Colombia’s Coffee Region

-This place is one of the most important points of interest in Bogota, especially for people who like history and want to know more about the prehispanic culture in Colombia.
+This place is one of the most important points of interest in Bogota, especially for people who like history and want to know more about pre-Hispanic culture in Colombia.

-See how the natives worked metals and its connexion with politic and religion.
+See how the natives worked metals and its connection with politics and religion.

 Go here on a Sunday for free entrance.
 Downstairs can be a quiet place to enjoy a coffee if you have time.

-You’ll also find many Pre Colombian gold art pieces.
-Expect to get a rare glimpse into the ancient civilisations of Colombia.
+You’ll also find many Pre-Colombian gold art pieces, so expect to get a rare glimpse into the ancient civilizations of Colombia.

 Do you like to party?
-Or looking for things to do in Bogota at night, then Zona T awaits you.
-Also, know as the Zona Rosa.
+Are you looking for things to do in Bogota at night?
+Then Zona T awaits you, also, known as the Zona Rosa.

-Not only will you find a huge concentration of bars, pubs and clubs but also many other activities to do with your time in Bogota Colombia.
-For example, it’s home to some of Bogota’s best shopping Centres.
+Not only will you find a huge concentration of bars, pubs, and clubs but also many other activities to do with your time in Bogota, Colombia.
+For example, it’s home to some of Bogota’s best shopping centers.

-I personally didn’t party in Bogota but I walked around this area at night and witnessed the shenanigans for myself.
+I didn’t party in Bogota, but I walked around this area at night and witnessed the shenanigans for myself.

-It’s worth noting there’s also a surrounding public park called Park 93 with a playground perfect if you just want to get away from the hustle and bustle of the city for an hour or so.
+It’s worth noting that there’s also a surrounding public park called Park 93 with a playground.
+This is perfect if you just want to get away from the hustle and bustle of the city for an hour or so.

 I love the markets.
 If you’re still wondering what to see in Bogota, there’s nothing like getting lost inside a local market.

-Speaking with the locals in Spanish and grabbing a street snack from them is my thing to do.
-After I like to wander around whilst taking in the vibe.
+You can speak with the locals in Spanish and grab a street snack from them.
+After, I like to wander around while I’m taking in the vibe.

-The market stall start around 10 AM if you’d like to arrive early you can see all the vendors setting up and probably scoop yourself some early bargains.
+The market stall starts around 10 AM, and if you’d like to arrive early, you can see all the vendors setting up and probably scoop yourself some early bargains.

 Please note: The Usaquen Flea Market is only open on Sundays also it’s best to arrive early as possible

-What I like most about these type of markets is that you can haggle the price.
-The Usaquen Market is a colourful and exciting place to find unique souvenirs that you may not find elsewhere.
+What I like most about these types of markets is that you can haggle the price.
+The Usaquen Market is a colorful and exciting place to find unique souvenirs that you may not find elsewhere.

-You’ll find the neighbourhood Usaquen is a beautiful place!
-Filled with fantastic shops and restaurants with a variety of cuisines, styles and prices.
+You’ll find the neighborhood Usaquen is a beautiful place!
+It’s filled with fantastic shops and restaurants with a variety of cuisines, styles, and prices.

-If you’ve been to Buenos Aires this is like Colombia’s version of Plaza de Mayo Square.
-It should be on your list of things to see in Bogota even if you’re just passing through.
+If you’ve been to Buenos Aires, this is like Colombia’s version of the Plaza de Mayo Square.
+It should be on your list of things to see in Bogota, even if you’re just passing through.